SilentSalo/SilentNight/README.md

 # FAQ
 1. Is **Silent Night** available on **Cherax Free**?
-- Yes, it's available on  both Paid & Free plans.
+- Yes, it was.
+Cherax developers has disabled free plan.
 2. Why **Kiddion's Modest Menu** version is **discontinued**?
 - The developer of this menu has stopped development.
 3. Why **YimMenu** version is **discontinued**?
 - This version of the script isn't developed by me and its original developer has stopped development.
-However, enthusiasts updated the script [**`there`**](https://github.com/xnightli06x/Silent-Night/tree/main).
+However, an enthusiast updated the script [**`there`**](https://github.com/xnightli06x/Silent-Night/tree/main).